Leonard F. Fuller: Biography

 Fuller was born in Portland, Oregon on 21 August 1890.
 As a boy he described always being interested in mechanical and electrical affairs, becoming interested in telegraphy and wireless.
-Around 1902, he first heard of Marconi's early work with wireless radio, developing an interest.
+Around 1902, he first heard of Guglielmo Marconi's early work with wireless radio, developing an interest.
 In 1905, he began to listen in on communications by building his own electrolytic detector out of a lamp.
 In 1906, he obtained a loan from a local power company to secure a transformer for a spark transmitter he made near his house.

 He graduated from Portland Academy in 1908.
 In 1912 he graduated from Cornell University with an M.E. degree.
 He then promptly joined the National Electric Signaling Company, Brooklyn, New York, switching after a few months to the Federal Telegraph Company at San Francisco, becoming its chief engineer in 1913.
 He initially worked under Cyril Frank Elwell, who left in 1913, with Fuller then later becoming Chief Electrical Engineer of the company.

 In World War I, he was part of the antisubmarine group of the National Research Council, and charged with the design and installation of the "high-power transoceanic radio telegraph stations" built by the United States Army and Navy.
 From 1913 to 1919 he led development and manufacture of Poulsen arc transmitters (ranging in sizes from 200, 350, 500 and up to 1,000 kilowatts) for the Army and Navy, which were then installed in stations for trans-oceanic communications in the United States, France, Panama, Hawaii, and across the Pacific to the Philippines.